 • Represent the festival not your own personal agenda (no photos, handing out cards, scripts, etc. while on duty)

 There are various teams you may sign up for via Shiftboard in early December.
 A team is the group you will be working with during the festival.
 Please note you may only sign up for a maximum of 2 teams.
-Teams include but are not limited to: FILM SCREENING TEAM, KIDS EVENTS TEAM, TRIBUTE TEAM, FESTIVAL LOUNGE TEAM.
+Teams include but are not limited to: FILM SCREENING TEAM, KIDS EVENTS TEAM, TRIBUTE TEAM, FESTIVAL PAVILION TEAM.